InsideOut Institute Logo

 Help your child separate themselves from the illness

-• Pay attention to other aspects of your child’s life and keep focus on their long-term
+• Pay attention to other aspects of your child’s life and stay focused on their long-term needs and health.

 Seek support for yourself